Destaq/chinese-sentence-miner/README.md

 **Important flag!**

 When searching for sentences, you can use `output` to specify whether the other flags refer to sentences using `"HSK"` or `"custom"` (for custom ratios).
-This also governs whether the visualization is of HSK or the custom ratio.

 #### mine
 *Flags: `-m`, `--mine`*